 Our Chief Executive Officer, Dr. Ianchulev, and two members of our Board of Directors, Dr. Ernest and Dr. Eshelman, are named as defendants in a legal proceeding filed in the United States District Court for the District of New Jersey on September 2, 2014 that has not yet been fully resolved in connection with our asset purchase from Corinthian Opthalmic, Inc. A shareholder of Corinthian, alleging a fraudulent transfer, is seeking to recover the purchase price of its Corinthian shares and other damages in the aggregate amount of approximately \$1.1 million.
 A settlement conference was conducted on July 24, 2017, however, the parties are not close to agreement on a settlement.
-On October 10, 2017, the Court denied each party's motion for summary judgment.
-The Company has filed a motion for reconsideration of the Court's decision, with particular focus on the dismissal of the claim against the Company.
-The motion for reconsideration will be heard on November 20, 2017.
-A pretrial conference is scheduled with the Court for December 18, 2017.
+On November 20, 2017, the Court denied each party's motion for summary judgment.
+A pretrial conference is scheduled with the Court for August 15, 2018 and a trial date is set for September 10, 2018.
+The matter is proceeding to trial unless settlement is achieved or our expected motions to dismiss are granted.
 We are indemnified by Corinthian in this litigation and Corinthian's applicable insurance policy provides coverage of \$10,000,000.
 As a result, we do not expect to incur a material loss as a result of this litigation.

-No executive officer, director or director nominee of ours has been convicted in any criminal proceeding (excluding traffic violations) or is the subject of a criminal proceeding which is currently pending.
+No executive officer or director of ours has been convicted in any criminal proceeding (excluding traffic violations) or is the subject of a criminal proceeding which is currently pending.

 No executive officer, director or director nominee of ours has been the subject of any order, judgment, or decree of any court of competent jurisdiction, or any regulatory agency permanently or temporarily enjoining, barring suspending or otherwise limiting him/her from acting as an investment advisor, underwriter, broker or dealer in the securities industry, or as an affiliated person, director or employee of an investment company, bank, savings and loan association, or insurance company or from engaging in or continuing any conduct or practice in connection with any such activity or in connection with the purchase or sale of any securities.
-Other than disclosed above, no executive officer, director or director nominee of ours is the subject of any pending legal proceedings.
+Other than disclosed above, no executive officer or director of ours is the subject of any pending legal proceedings.